maxwells/bootstrap-tags/README.md

 1. Create `CONTRIBUTING` file
 1. Fix `excludes`
+1. Write specs for everything that works so next step is doable
-1. Giant refactor into constituent parts and/or a framework; the existing code base is difficult to extend
+1. Refactor into constituent parts and/or a framework; the existing code base is difficult to extend

 ### License